Out of Africa

 Structural Analysis

 The Status Quo at 2 minutes (1% through the runtime) establishes Denmark, 1913.
 Karen Dinesen is unmarried, facing spinsterhood in aristocratic society.
 She proposes a marriage of convenience to Baron Bror Blixen to escape her constrained life and gain a title..
-The analysis reveals that this early placement immediately immerses viewers in the story world.
+Significantly, this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 19 minutes when Karen discovers Bror is unfaithful almost immediately after their marriage.
 He departs on safari, leaving her alone to manage the farm.
 Her transactional marriage proves hollow..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.